FHO+: Continuity of care measure

 • Oculo-visual physician for in-basket services using fee codes A110A and A112A

-The denominator is the number of in-basket primary care visits to any family physician (OHIP specialty code ‘00’) by your rostered patients (both regular and LTC enrolled patients).
-It includes all visits captured in the numerator as well as visits to:
+The denominator is the number of visits for in-basket services to any family physician (OHIP specialty code ‘00’) by your rostered patients (including your LTC rostered patients).
+It includes all visits in numerator as well as visits to:

 • Walk-in clinics